 Oscar-nominated actress Saoirse Ronan and chart-topper Macklemore indulge in the cúpla focal.

-The duo lent their talents to Ceol 2018, the annual compilation album of contemporary songs sang in the Irish language.
+Last year, the duo lent their talents to Ceol 2018, the annual compilation album of contemporary songs sang in the Irish language.

 Radio presenter and curator of the project Eoghan McDermott took to Twitter to commend the pair for their involvement.
 He revealed that they had recorded an Irish poem to 'introduce' the album.